SpaCE-Lab-MSU/Avian-Interaction-Database/R/readme.md

 - documents supporting the data and analysis.

 ## Funding
 Funding is provided by Michigan State University (to P.L.
 Zarnetske), and by a MSU Ecology Evolution, and Behavior SEED Grant (to P.L.
 Zarnetske).
 Original work on a subset of species was funded by the Yale Climate and Energy Institute (to P.L.
 Zarnetske), Erasmus Mundus Fellowship (to S. Zonneveld).

 ## Authors of the code in this repository

 * Phoebe L. Zarnetske, PI, [Spatial and Community Ecology Lab (SpaCE Lab)](https://www.communityecologylab.com)
 * Patrick Bills, staff data scientist [Institute for Cyber-enabled Research (ICER)](https://icer.msu.edu)

-## Collaborators

-* Emily Parker
+* Emily Parker, staff data manager 2022-24
-* Dr. Kelly Kapsar

-## Student Research Assistants
-* 2024-
-  - India Hirschowitz
-  - Giovanni DePasquale
-  - Caroline Roche
-  - Ava Fountain
-  - Ann Joseph
-  - Maddie Andreatta
-* 2023
-  - India Hirschowitz
-  - Giovanni DePasquale
-  - Caroline Roche
-* 2022
-  - India Hirschowitz
-  - Jordan Zapata
-  - Elaine Hammond
-* 2021-2024
-  - Emily Parker
-* 2018-2020
-  - Erik Ralston
-  - Minali Bhatt

-## References

-Belmaker, J., P. Zarnetske, M.-N. Tuanmu, S. Zonneveld, S. Record, A. Strecker, and L. Beaudrot.
-2015.
-Empirical evidence for the scale dependence of biotic interactions.
-Global Ecology and Biogeography 24:750–761. https://doi.org/10.1111/geb.12311

-Birds of the World - Comprehensive life histories for all bird species and families.
-(Accessed January 13, 2022). http://birdsoftheworld.org/bow/home.

-Hurlbert, A. H., A. M. Olsen, M. M. Sawyer, and P. M. Winner.
-2021.
-The Avian Diet Database as a source of quantitative information on bird diets.
-Scientific Data 8:260. https://www.nature.com/articles/s41597-021-01049-9